What you’ve been calling sinus headaches very well may be migraine attacks, and the way you’ve been seeking relief may be making things worse.

-As many as 86% of those who thought they had sinus headaches were actually experiencing migraines, according to a study published in Headache: The Journal of Head and Face Pain.
+As many as 86% of those who thought they had sinus headaches were actually experiencing migraine, according to a study published in Headache: The Journal of Head and Face Pain.
 Just 3% had headaches related to their sinuses.

 Taking acetaminophen, ibuprofen, aspirin or naproxen more than 10 days a month can trigger medication overuse headaches.
 Prescription drugs such as opiates, triptans, dihydroergotamine and butalbital — a barbiturate sometimes combined with other medications for headache treatment — all can trigger medication overuse headaches even faster.